Deeksha-dm/Real-time-price-discovery-volume-management-at-e-marketplaces/README.md

 later in the process.

 -->These helped us in turning an almost useable dataset into a completely useable dataset.
 And later it helped us in analyzing relationships between variables
-The inferences were drawn both descriptively and graphicaly using a dataset named as "Agriculture.csv".It is an extensive version of the dataset used for Model Building.
+The inferences were drawn both descriptively and graphically using a dataset named as "Agriculture.csv".It is an extensive version of the dataset used for Model Building.

 The Agriculture.csv dataset:
 ![image](https://user-images.githubusercontent.com/60257466/113517325-d8d1d880-959c-11eb-8c18-07d77665bae1.png)